-Boris Jonson plans to hold another winter election in hope of repeating 2019 success
+Boris Johnson plans to hold another winter election in hope of repeating 2019 success

 He said the government was focused on “getting on with the job of making sure that we deliver for the British people” and was not speculating about elections.

 Under current law, the prime minister would need a two-thirds majority backing in parliament to hold an early election.
-But the Commons recently passed a bill that would repeal the fixed term parliaments act 2011.
+But the Commons recently passed a bill that would repeal the Fixed-term Parliaments Act 2011.
 If it passes the Lords, the bill would grant the prime minister the right to call an election at his discretion.

 The 2019 election campaign saw canvassers trudging door-to-door in the wind and rain on dark winter evenings.
 When election day came it was the wettest on record but predictions that the weather would lead voter turnout to plummet were proved wrong.